samcarpentier/coding-exercice-1/README.md

 ## Known Issues & Design Flaws

-* The whole application is built with object-oriented paradigms even though Go is not an OO programming language perse.
+* The whole application is built with object-oriented (OO) paradigms even though Go is not an OO programming language per se.
 I chose to build the app this way since OO is the paradigm that I've used 95% of the time in the industry.
 However, I would be more than willing to get constructure criticism and tips on the best way to architect Go apps.

-* At the moment, input files or STDIN input are read in their entirety upon program execution.
+* At the moment, input files and STDIN input are read in their entirety upon program execution.
 This method of parsing doesn't scale to large files and could cause buffer overflows and/or abnormally high memory usage if in a production use-case.

-* Hyphens on line-endings not handled
+* Hyphens on line-endings not handled; they are considered punctuation and stripped from the original text during the sanitization stage